szaumoor/ShutdownManager/readme.md

 2. Shutdown by process state: Regularly monitor an active process.
 When the process dies, the shutdown will be triggered in 60 seconds.
 3. Shutdown by scheduling it: Select one particular hour today or future days, and the shutdown will be triggered in 60 seconds after that.

+## Requirements
+A Unix or Windows system with at least Java 8 installed.

 ## How to use
 Execute the bat file if using Windows or the sh file if in Unix (only tested on Linux).
 You can also execute the .jar through the terminal with the following command: java -jar ShutdownManager.jar